Let The Lucky Girl Era Commence: Jupiter Is Now In Taurus

 Jupiter magnifies and exaggerates everything it touches, so the Taurus energy will be strong for the next year — and it'll be in Venus territory, as the Planet of Love rules the sign of the bull.
 "Jupiter rules luck, abundance, protection, and expansion.
 Taurus rules the five senses, nature, food, and money," Montúfar says.
 "When we put together these two, we get one of the most positive planet-sign combinations."

 In other words, this year is going to be bursting with good vibes.
-"This trip through Taurus may find us feeling creatively inspired, focusing on embodiment and reconnecting with the simple pleasure of life and our physical senses and experiences," says Stephanie Campos, astrologer and author of Seasons of the Zodiac: Love, Magick, and Manifestation Throughout the Astrological Year.
+"This trip through Taurus may find us feeling creatively inspired, focusing on embodiment and reconnecting with the simple pleasure of life and our physical senses and experiences," says astrologer Stephanie Campos.

 Advertisement

 If you're looking to manifest your wildest dreams, mark your calendars for June 1, when Jupiter aligns with the North Node of Destiny.
-"It’s an amazing time to plot out the future and to take advantage of the good vibes," says Lisa Stardust, astrologer and author of The Love Deck.
+"It’s an amazing time to plot out the future and to take advantage of the good vibes," says astrologer Lisa Stardust.
 "Plan a date, make an investment, start a creative project, or have fun!"

 During Jupiter's year in Taurus, a couple of the most important dates are when the planet begins its retrograde on September 4 and ends its retrograde on December 30, according to Campos.
 "Take notice of the topics that emerge throughout [these days] because there will be some connecting link and storyline that continues to unfold and unite events that take place on those days," she says.